Photo from Unsplash

 Humility

-Blessed are the poor in spirit: for theirs is the kingdom of heaven. — Matt 5:3
+Blessed are the poor in spirit, for theirs is the kingdom of heaven. — Matt 5:3 BSB

-The Bible everywhere speaks its praises of humility.
-Christ refers only once in the gospel to His own heart, and then it is this picture that we see: ” I am meek and lowly in heart.”
-To be poor in spirit is to be rich toward God, while pride of heart is spiritual poverty.
-Humility is the key that opens the gate of prayer, while to the loud knocking of pride there comes no answer.
-The proud Pharisee in his prayer found no blessing, but the lowly publican went away with heart and hand full of heaven’s divinest gifts.
-Pride is the cold mountain peak, sterile and bleak.
-Humility is the quiet vale, fertile and abounding in life, where peace dwells.
-The kingdom of heaven belongs to those who are lowly.
-They may wear no earthly crown, but a crown of glory, unseen by men, rests even here upon their heads.
+The Bible speaks highly of humility.
+When Jesus referred to His own heart, He described it as “meek and lowly.”
+To be poor in spirit is to be rich toward God, while pride leads to spiritual poverty.
+Humility opens the gate of prayer, while pride gets no response.
+The proud Pharisee in his prayer received no blessing, but the humble tax collector went away with heaven’s richest gifts.
+Pride is like a cold, barren mountain peak, while humility is like a fertile valley where peace dwells.
+The kingdom of heaven belongs to the humble.
+They may wear no earthly crowns, but a crown of glory, unseen by the world, rests on their heads.

 Daily Word of God - April 16